 New Jerseyans flaunt their Wawa’s like a badge.
-Texans and other southerners will stan Buc-ee’s and their superbly clean bathrooms.
-And those from the midwest will go toe to toe with anyone daring enough to besmirch the name of a Casey’s general stores.
+Texans stan Buc-ee’s and its super-clean bathrooms.
+Those from the midwest go toe-to-toe with anyone daring enough to besmirch the name of Casey’s.

-So if you’re in upstate New York, it’s imperative you respect Stewart’s Shops.
+And if you’re in upstate New York, you better respect Stewart’s Shops.

 Evan Rando’s Stewart’s starter pack

-When I strolled into Stewart’s during lunchtime my senior year, I had not the slightest clue that I was going to pick up four items that would become a staple of my identity.
+When I strolled into Stewart’s during lunchtime my senior year of high school, I had not the slightest clue that I was going to pick up four items that would become a staple of my identity.

 Right there in the hot foods section was a Stewart’s Spicy Chicken Sandwich, with pickles — a true sleeper amongst some heavy hitters in the hot foods lineup.
 Less than 10 feet away was the batman to my robin: the chocolate glazed donut.
 What you may not know is that Stewart’s chocolate glazed donut trumps anything you can get from Dunkin’ or Tim Hortons, true fact.